Base Installation¶

 We need to mount our volumes before we can bootstrap and configure the installation.

-All the volumes need to be mounted in /mnt
+All the volumes need to be mounted in /mnt, to their appropriate mount points.

 mount /dev/mapper/volume-root /mnt